centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                      name/description):members=<host1>,<service1>,<host2>,<service2>,...,<hostn>,<servicen>
 servicegroup_members This optional directive can be used to include services from other "sub" service groups in this service group.
 Specify a
-                     comma-delimited list of short names of other service groups whose members should be included in this group. notes                This directive is used to define an optional string of notes pertaining to the service group. notes_url            This directive is used to define an optional URL that can be used to provide more information about the service group.
-Any valid
+                     comma-delimited list of short names of other service groups whose members should be included in this group.
-                     URL can be used.
-This can be very useful if you want to make detailed information on the service group, emergency contact methods, etc. available to other support staff. action_url           This directive is used to define an optional URL that can be used to provide more actions to be performed on the service group.
-                     Any valid URL can be used.
 ==================== =================================================================================================================================

 .. _obj_def_contact: